Instructional Developtment & Media Services

 Senior eLearning Specialistandrei@maine.edu

-Andrei brings to UMA and University College, experience generating and supporting a vision for faculty professional development.
-His strengths are illustrated in his partnering with faculty to assess their needs and goals, in his ability to to determine relevant and creative action steps to meet those goals, and with his targeted expertise in ed. technologies, online pedagogical approaches and distance course delivery.
+Andrei brings experience generating and supporting a vision for faculty professional development.
+His strengths are illustrated in his partnering with faculty to assess their needs and goals, in his ability to to determine relevant and creative action steps to meet those goals, and with his targeted expertise in educational technologies, online pedagogical approaches and distance course delivery.

 Anne Fensie, M.Ed.